samkibe/My-Serious-SQL-encounter-pros-and-cons/SQL Training (Data Exploration)/Week 6  - Marketing Analytics Case Study/Introduction to Table Joins.md

 FROM names
 FULL JOIN jobs
   ON names.iid = jobs.iid;
-## CROSS JOIN // FROM Table1,Table2  avoid it if necessary brings everything in the left and right tables like duplicating
+### CROSS JOIN // FROM Table1,Table2  avoid it if necessary : displays everything in the left and right tables like duplicating
 SELECT
   names.iid as name_iid,
   jobs.iid as job_iid,